lfads/lfads-run-manager/docs/matlab.md

 20
 ```

-Here, note that `myMult` is a Matlab variable which holds an instance of the class `Mutliplier`.
+Here, note that `myMult` is a Matlab variable which holds an instance of the class `Multiplier`.
 We then assign a value to the property `gain` of this instance, and then call the method `multiply`.

 ## Matlab Packages